HankB/home_automation-MQTT-sensors/HTU21D/README.md

 `make test_MQTT`   # app to test MQTT publishing

 `make`             # build application
+## Installation
+TODO: Install the mosquitto client and the executables
 ## Installation as a systemd service
+#### This is deprecated as the new strategy is to run via cron.
 Modify temp_humidity.sh, temp_mon.service as needed for
 * user name (pi vs. hbarta)
 * location (temp_humidity.sh)